mozilla/dxr/docs/source/development.rst

 If you aren't sure whether to bump the format version, you can always build an instance using the old code, then check out the new code and try to serve the old instance with it.
-If it works, you're probably safe not bumping the format.
+If it works, you're probably safe not bumping the version.

 Coding Conventions